energywebfoundation/origin/docs/trade/exchange-io-erc1888.md

 # @energyweb/exchange-io-erc1888
 [**Source code on GitHub**](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange-io-erc1888)

-@energyweb/exchange-io-erc1888 monitors for deposits of [ERC-1888 Certificate](https://github.com/ethereum/EIPs/issues/1888) volumes onto the Exchange (into the Exchange's [hot wallet](../user-guide-glossary.md#hot-wallet)), and executes withdrawals and transfers.
+@energyweb/exchange-io-erc1888 monitors for deposits of [ERC-1888 Certificate](https://github.com/ethereum/EIPs/issues/1888) volumes onto the Exchange (into the Exchange [Exchange wallet](../user-guide-glossary.md#exchange-wallet)), and executes withdrawals and transfers.
 You can read more about the ERC-1888 in the context of Origin [here](../traceability.md#energy-attribute-certificates-on-the-blockchain).

 This package is a NestJS application that uses [ethers.js](https://docs.ethers.io/v5/) to interact with the smart contracts on blockchain.
 It is tightly coupled with the [Exchange module](./exchange.md).